Basem98/blasteroids/README.md

 the necessary debugging skills to debug syntax, runtime, logic and behavourial errors using important C tools (mainly Valgrind, AddressSanitizer and GDB).

 ## How to play it?
 Unfortunately, the game only works on Linux distros.
-You can clone the repository, or download the folder, then go the directory where you saved it in, and write down these commands:
+You can clone the repository, or download the folder, then go to the directory where you saved it, and write down these commands:

 > make blasteroids